Programer-Ed/Edwincodechallenge0/README.md

 Nssf Deductions for Tier I and II represented as nssf deductions1 and nssf deductions2 Nhif deductions,
 Net Salary.
-Run it in the vs code terminal
+Run it in the vs code terminal or website console

-# NOTE
-For Speed Detector and Student Grade Calculator run it in the website it brought up a module error didn't know what to do at that time so i put it in the website but for Net salary ran it in the vscode.